Panamaram: Panamaram Fort

-On 11 October 1802 Pazhassi Raja's followers like Thalakkal Chanthu and Edachena Kunkan Nair captured the Panamaram Fort which was manned by the infantry units of Bombay.
-Commanding officer Capt.
-Dickinson and Lt.
-Maxwell were killed in action along with 25 soldiers.
-And this victory brought a new vigor to the resistance movement.
+On 11 October 1802 Pazhassi Raja's followers including Thalakkal Chanthu and Edachena Kunkan Nair captured the Panamaram Fort which was manned by the infantry units of Bombay.
+The captain on command, a lieutenant, and 25 other soldiers were killed in the battle.

-Panamaram Heronry
+Herons

-According to the annual heronry count of the Malabar Natural History Society (MNHS), the Panamaram Heronry is the largest heronry in Malabar in terms of number and diversity of birds breeding there.
+According to the annual heronry count of the Malabar Natural History Society (MNHS), the Panamaram heronry is the largest heronry in Malabar in terms of number and diversity of birds breeding there.
 It is a small (1 acre) island in the river Kabani, an elevated sand bank.
 The government has issued orders to take apt measures to conserve the Panamaram Heronry.
 The massive destruction of bamboo groves on the heronry and unbridled sand mining are the two vital issues the heronry is facing.
 It has been observed that many birds of foreign origin also migrate to Panamaram during the nestling season.
 The cattle egret (Bubulcus ibis) was also observed breeding here in 2010; the breeding of the bird is reported in the state after 62 years.
 Other main species are little egret, Ardeola (pond heron), night heron, intermediate egret, purple heron, and black-headed ibis.

-Transportation

-Panamaram town comes in the exact middle of Wayanad district.
-It can be accessed from Mananthavady, Sulthan Bathery or Kalpetta.
-The Periya ghat road connects Mananthavady to Kannur and Thalassery.
-The Thamarassery mountain road connects Calicut with Kalpetta.
-The Bangalore-Mysore Road connects through Gundlupet, Sulthan Bathery through Nadavayal Road to Panamaram from one side and Mysore- Handpost [HD Kotte], Bavali, Mananthavady to Panamaram from the other side.
-The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
-The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
-The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.